Quantitative Automata under Probabilistic Semantics: Extensions of weighted automata

 \subsection{Automata with monitor counters}

-Automata with monitor counters are intuitively extension of weighted automata with counters, where the transitions do not depend on the counter value.
+Intuitively, automata with monitor counters are an extension of weighted automata with counters, where the transitions do not depend on values of counters.
 We define them formally below.

-\Paragraph{Automata with monitor counters.} {{\cal A}^{\textrm{m-c}}} An \emph{automaton with $n$ monitor counters} $\counterA$ is a tuple $\tuple{ \Sigma, Q, Q_0, \delta, F}$ where (1)~$\Sigma$ is the alphabet, (2)~$Q$ is a finite set of states, (3)~$Q_0 \subseteq Q_0$ is the set of initial states, (4)~$\delta$ is a finite subset of $Q \times \Sigma \times Q \times (\Z \cup \{ s,t \})^n$ called a transition relation, (each component refers to one monitor counter, where letters $s,t$ refer to starting and terminating the counter, respectively, and the value from $\Z$ is the value that is added to the counter), and (5)~$F$ is the set of accepting states.
-Moreover, we assume that for every $(q,a,q',\vec{u}) \in \delta$, at most one component in $\vec{u}$ contains $s$, i.e., at most one counter is activated at each position.
+\Paragraph{Automata with monitor counters.} {\mathcal{A}^{\textrm{m-c}}} An \emph{automaton with $n$ monitor counters} $\counterA$ is a tuple $\tuple{ \Sigma, Q, Q_0, \delta, F}$ where \begin{enumerate} \item $\Sigma$ is the alphabet, \item $Q$ is a finite set of states, and $Q_0 \subseteq Q$ is the set of initial states, \item $\delta$ is a finite subset of $Q \times \Sigma \times Q \times {(\Z \cup \{ s,t \})}^n$ called a transition relation, (each component refers to one monitor counter, where letters $s,t$ refer to starting and terminating the counter, respectively, and the value from $\Z$ is the value that is added to the counter), and \item $F$ is the set of accepting states. \end{enumerate} Moreover, we assume that for every $(q,a,q',\vec{u}) \in \delta$, at most one component in $\vec{u}$ contains $s$, i.e., at most one counter is started at each position.
 Intuitively, the automaton $\counterA$ is equipped with $n$ counters.
 The transitions of $\counterA$ do not depend on the values of counters (hence, we call them monitor counters); and every transition is of the form $(q,a,q',\vec{v})$, which means that if $\counterA$ is in the state $q$ and the current letter is $a$, then it can move to the state $q'$ and update counters according to $v$.
 Each counter is initially inactive.
-It is activated by the instruction $s$, and it changes its value at every step by adding the value between $-N$ and $N$ until termination $t$.
-The value of the counter at the time it is terminated is then assigned to the position where it has been activated.
-An automaton with monitor counters $\counterA$ is \emph{deterministic} if and only if $Q_0$ is a singleton and $\delta$ is a function from $Q \times \Sigma$ into $Q \times (\Z \cup \{ s,t \})^n$.
+It is started by the instruction $s$, and it changes its value at every step by adding the value of the corresponding component of $v$, until termination $t$.
+The value of the counter at the time it terminates is then assigned to the position where it has been started.
+An automaton with monitor counters $\counterA$ is \emph{deterministic} if and only if $Q_0$ is a singleton and $\delta$ is a function from $Q \times \Sigma$ into $Q \times {(\Z \cup \{ s,t \})}^n$.